 What sets us apart is our exclusive focus on mental health groups.

 Everything we do is designed to enhance your experience of finding, joining and attending groups.
 Unlike other platforms we believe finding groups and joining should be simple.
-When you find a group you want to join, you already know it is current and available for you to join.
-You can make a payment and reserve your spot right there on the group page.

 All groups listed on Zestlife are created and led independently by mental health professionals.
 These professionals are experts on the topics they cover in their group.
 Therefore we leave it up to them to decide everything about the group.
 We are not prescriptive nor dictate how groups are run.